ozkary/ozkary.github.io/dep-book/chapters/17-data-engineering-process-fundamentals-data-streaming-exercise.md

 ```

-This class leverages the Confluent Kafka library for interacting with Kafka.
-It encapsulates the logic for producing messages to a Kafka topic.
-It relies on external configurations, message providers, and serialization functions.
-The produce_messages method is designed to run continuously until interrupted.
-The delivery_report method is a callback function to report the success or failure of message delivery.
+This class utilizes the Confluent Kafka library for seamless interaction with Kafka.
+It encapsulates the logic for producing messages to a Kafka topic, relying on external configurations, message providers, and serialization functions.
+The `produce_messages` method is crafted to run continuously until interrupted, while the `delivery_report` method serves as a callback function, reporting the success or failure of message delivery.

 ```python
 @flow (name="MTA Data Stream flow", description="Data Streaming Flow")